abbyazari/abbyazari.github.io/_pages/group.md

 ## Collaborators and Guest Scholars

 As an interdiscplinary group ARG values and pursues collaborations with other research groups at the U of A and externally.
-Below are visiting scholars and collaborators who participate in ARG via shared research interests.
+Below are scholars and collaborators who participate in ARG via shared research interests.

 Zachary Lau (MSc in Statistics at UBC, Supervised by G. Pleiss)